 I tracked down Lew’s email and sent him a note.
 He was in town and welcomed me to not only stop by but to stay the night in his writer’s house that he uses for workshops.
-So I was able to not only spend some time talking with him about his various experiences in the industry but stayed up at night watching old tapes from his UCLA classes of various people like Billy Wilder talking to his class.
+So I was able to not only spend some time talking with him about his various experiences in the industry but stayed up at night watching old videotapes from his UCLA days with various people like Billy Wilder talking to his classes.

 I later interviewed him for this article that appeared in Create Magazine.